huntresslabs/free-tools/emotet-trickbot-finder/README.md

 This Powershell script is designed to find and remove "common" Emotet and Trickbot footholds (services, scheduled tasks, etc.).
 The script can be modified to include new footholds you may encounter.

+_Many thanks to the Bytes Computer & Network Solutions team, this script is based on their work._

 By default, the script will display the service and tasks it finds.

 ```